DavidHaynesHasGitHub/GA/source/index.html.md

 <PickupPoint>Hilton</PickupPoint>
 <SupplierNote>Change to number of travellers.
 Customer reimbursed.</SupplierNote>
 <AdditionalRemarks>
          <Remark>Additional charges for large luggage may apply.
-To be advised at pickup.</Rem
+To be advised at pickup.</Remark>
-ark>
  </AdditionalRemarks>
  <ContactDetail>
     <ContactType>MOBILE</ContactType>